File lib/rdoc/ruby_lex.rb, line 81

 The internals are not documented because they are scary.

-Creates a new lexer for content
+Creates a new lexer for content. options is an

 RDoc::Options, only +tab_width is used.